5uperpalo/online-cv/README.md

 * [Fork](https://github.com/sharu725/online-cv/fork) the repository;
 * Go to settings and set master branch as Github Pages source;
 * Your new site should be ready at `https://<username>.github.io/online-cv/`;
 * Printable version of the site can be found at `https://<username>.github.io/online-cv/print`.
-Use a third party link https://pdflayer.com/, https://www.web2pdfconvert.com/ etc to get the printable PDF.
+Use a third party link https://www.sejda.com/html-to-pdf , etc.

 Change all the details from one place: `_data/data.yml`.